-UXG4652 Special Topics in Communication (5 credits)
+UXG4652 Special Topics in Communication (5 credits) Prerequisite(s): None

 The content of this module may change each time it is offered.
 It is for the purpose of offering a new or specialized module of interest to the faculty or students that is not covered by the modules in the current catalog.